Discover Cuba: Its People and Culture

 Day 1 — Miami, U.S.

 Arrive in Miami and check into the Sofitel Miami airport hotel.
 This evening, begin your People-To-People program in Miami with a welcome reception and lively, thought-provoking panel discussion on the most vital issues facing Cuba today.
-Your study leader joins with two other Cuba experts to share insights into the Cuban economy, political structure, and culture.
-A lively question and answer session concludes each panel, preparing you for the week ahead.
+Your Smithsonian Journeys expert joins two other Cuba experts to share insights into the Cuban economy, political structure, and culture.
+A lively question and answer session concludes the panel, preparing you for the week ahead.
 This valuable meeting with a range of Cuba scholars is an exclusive feature of Smithsonian Journeys’ Cuba programs.
 (R)

 Day 2 — U.S., Havana, Cuba